Traffic light: Countdown lights

 Countdown lights are also used for both vehicular and pedestrian signals in the Philippines.
-However, since 2025, the use of countdown timers have been phased out in Metro Manila by the Metropolitan Manila Development Authority to adopt a volume-based traffic signalling system.
-As a result, instead a countdown timer that will count down to the next phase, green signals will blink five times before turning to yellow.
+However, since 2025, the use of countdown timers has been phased out in Metro Manila by the Metropolitan Manila Development Authority in favor of a volume-based traffic signalling system.
+As a result, instead of a countdown timer to the next phase, green signals will blink five times before turning yellow.

-Issue about yellow light dilemma zone in South Korea
+Issue about the yellow light dilemma zone in South Korea

 In South Korea, the yellow (amber) light dilemma zone is not legally recognised.
 In other words, when the amber light is on, traffic may not pass the stop line or enter the intersection, even if the traffic cannot safely stop when the light shows.